Statistical Press Release – Non-financial sector indebtedness – November 2020

 Annual rates of change (1)

-In November the annual rate of change (a.r.) of private corporations’ total indebtedness was 1.0%, 0.3 percentage points (p.p.) down from the previous month.
-The a.r. of total households increased by 0.1 p.p., standing at 0.7%.
+In November 2020 the annual rate of change (arc) of private corporations’ total indebtedness did not change, standing at 2.1%.
+The annual rate of change of total households’ indebtedness increased by 0.2 p.p., standing at 1.4%.

 (1) Annual rates of change in indebtedness reflect developments in total debt (including loans, debt securities and trade credits) of the non-financial private sector to the other institutional sectors (information on a consolidated basis).
 Annual rates of change are calculated on the basis of an index built from derived transactions, i.e. changes in end-of-period positions excluding reclassifications, revaluations, exchange rate variations and other changes that do not arise from financial transactions.